 Having been on both ends of the hiring process, I know how difficult it can be to find a job you’re passionate about.
 As someone who scans through resumes day in and day out, oftentimes they all start to blend.
 When writing your resume, focus on what makes you unique, and don’t be afraid to show your personality.

-It may be logical for one to think “the more applications I submit, the better chance I have of getting a job,” but that is not the case.
-I want to make the case for quality over quantity when it comes to submitting job applications.
+It is easy to think that submitting more job applications will result in a higher chance of getting hired, but that simply is not the case.
+I argue for quality over quantity when it comes to applying for jobs.

-Definitely reach for roles that might be just slightly out of your range.
-If the job is asking for four years of experience and you have three, go for it.
-However, if that same job is asking for four years of experience and you graduated a month ago, it’s not going to be the right fit.
-Read the job description and apply for the roles you are truly qualified for.
+If a job posting is requesting four years of experience and you only have three, go ahead and apply.
+But if you just graduated a month ago, it’s not the right role for you.
+Read the job description carefully and only apply to positions you are truly qualified for.